Balmy-protocol/earn-core/src/vault/README.md

 #### Yield Accumulator

 Like we explained before, we can calculate a position's balance for non-asset tokens by calculating the sum of yielded tokens divided by the amount of total shares.
-Now, we can use an accumulator to keep track of this sum, instead of calculating it every time.
+Like we said before, we'll use an accumulator to keep track of this sum, instead of calculating it every time.
 But we need to be careful with the precision.

 The accumulator is the sum of: